cmda-minor-web/progressive-web-apps-2223/course/week-2.md

 ## Intention

-This week we convert our OBA or WAFS application to a Progressive Web App
+This week we convert WAFS application to a Progressive Web App

 ## Method